Dairy-Free Custard (Vegan)

 What makes the custard yellow?

 I had always been a bit afraid of using turmeric as food colouring because I find the taste to be SO strong and didn’t want to ruin my desserts with that flavour.
 But the amount I used was so minuscule that it didn’t affect the final taste at all.

 Because the flavour is so potent, I’d recommend only using a tiny amount of turmeric at a time.
 Mix it in first and if you’d like a deeper colour, add some more.

 Of course, this step isn’t totally necessary and is purely for aesthetic purposes.
-You can skip it altogether and just have a creamy white coloured custard.
+You can skip it altogether and just have a creamy white custard instead.
 It’ll taste amazing all the same!